nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * has a need to be reminded about his/her meeting timings with clients
 * has a need to manage revenue and costs for his clients

-**Value proposition**: manage the contacts of clients faster than a typical mouse/GUI driven app and to also be able to collate details of clients in one application.
+**Value proposition**: manage clients faster than a typical mouse/GUI driven app and to also be able to collate details of clients in one application.